-This is a result of interest on the installment payables, bank term loans used for expansion, plus Trust receipts availed to finance inventory.
+Due to interest on the installment payables, bank term loans used for expansion, plus Trust receipts availed to finance inventory.

-■ 53.2% increase in other income/Costs
+53.2% increase in other income/Costs

-This is a factor of periodic inventory losses recorded during the period plus other various costs.
+Due to periodic inventory losses recorded during the period plus other various costs.